 Torrenting is an exciting way through which you can easily access the files you need irrespective of whether they are movies, TV shows, games among others.
 But since there are users who indulge in piracy and copyright infringement through this medium, the authorities and copyright trolls have started tracking user’s real IPs to send them legal notices making this activity incredible unsafe.

-However, if you get a best VPN for yourself while Torrenting, then you don’t need to worry about your IP being tracked ever again.
+However, if you get a best VPN service for torrenting, then you don’t need to worry about your IP being tracked ever again.
 And while most reviews promote paid VPNs as the best VPNs for Torrenting, there are many Free VPNs that can also work towards serving the same purpose to a high extent.

 Torrenting and P2P: